codeforpdx/codepdx_website/README.md

 🚧UNDER CONSTRUCTION!🚧

-We are currently structuring the code pdx website repo.
+We are currently structuring the CODE PDX website repo.
 Detailed information for those looking to contribute can be found in [contributing.md](./contributing.md).
 We are in the process of structuring out the build and creating issues for tasks.

 **to run dev environment:**